 From the above video you may have noticed that something’s off about Cream’s overall appearance.
 This is what she is supposed to look like:

 Cream is broken in all versions of the game except the Gamecube.
 Her model is missing several textures and looks strangely lit up on PC and in the nextgen console ports.
-While the exact cause of this issue is unknown, the technical execution of the cameo is also quite strange.
+The function to draw Cream’s model has some buggy code, and the technical execution of the cameo is also quite strange.
 Instead of the traditional Dreamcast animation format used elsewhere in SADX, Cream has a separate model for each frame of her animation.
 Perhaps that was the quickest way to get a Sonic Heroes model to work in SADX.

 To conclude, a lot of extra content in SADX appears to be poorly thought out, with questionable, sometimes outright broken implementation.
 Instead of extending the main game with extra content, SADX introduces new content that clashes with original designs and is overall inconsistent with the rest of the game.
 In several cases a Dreamcast game that came out in 1998 can pull off more impressive tricks than a supposedly “enhanced” port that came out on a more powerful system 5 years later.